How to cancel a Direct Debit

 Simply contact your bank or building society.
-If this is by phone or internet, written confirmation may be required.
-We also recommend you notify the organisation concerned, you could do this by sending them a copy of the letter you send to your bank.
+If this is by phone or online, written confirmation may be required and we also recommend that you notify the organisation concerned, you could do this by sending them a copy of the letter you send to your bank or building society.

 Your bank or building society will generally require at least a day's notice before the Direct Debit is due to be paid.
-Try not to leave it until the last minute or you run the risk of a payment being made.
-It is best to check how long your bank needs to do this.
+Try not to leave it until the last minute or you run the risk of a payment being made, so it is best to check how long your bank or building society needs to do this.

 Remember that cancelling the Direct Debit simply stops payments from going to the organisation you are paying.
 If you carry on receiving the goods or service then you will have to organise an alternative payment method.

 The information you should provide in order to cancel a Direct Debit is:

 - The name of the organisation you are paying